onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 ### Internal implementation

 Internally, the mechanism creates the *file-popularity* view.
-All notices presented in the [Advanced metadata queries section](../using_onedata/metadata.md#advanced-metadata-queries) applies also to the *file-popularity* view.
+All notes presented in the [Advanced metadata queries section](../using_onedata/metadata.md#advanced-metadata-queries) applies also to the *file-popularity* view.
 >**NOTE:** The file-popularity view is a special view, therefore it is forbidden to create